huangyongbobo/eFreeNet/README.md

 This is the official implementation of eFreeNet based on pytorch.
 This repository contains the PyTorch model code for the paper: ***Remote Sensing Object Counting through Regression Ensembles and Learning to Rank.***
 ## The Overall Framework

+Note that only one input image is presented for the sake of clarity in illustration.
+In actual fact, what the Learning to Rank task seeks to rank are all training images in a mini-batch.
 ![](https://github.com/huangyongbobo/eFateNet/blob/main/architecture.png)

 ## Dataset